Krishika2601/Network_Device_Management_System/Readme.md

 ## Installation

 1. Clone this repository.
-2. Open the project in your favorite IDE.
+2. Open the project in your Eclipse IDE.
 3. Configure MySQL at port 3306, and update application.properties with your database value
-4. Build and run the project.
+4. Build and run the project as springboot app.

 ## Usage